 What Can I Do About It?

-Like the earlier answers, the best option might be to build a tall fence.
+The best option might be to build a tall fence.
 Training, either by an experienced owner or a professional, can also help curb the behavior if you start early.

-4. It’s Bored
+4. They Are Bored

 What Can I Do About It?

-Fortunately, this is one of the easier ones to fix, and you only need to set aside a little more time each day to help your dog get some exercise.
+Fortunately, this is one of the easier behaviors to fix, and you only need to set aside a little more time each day to help your dog get some exercise.
 If you don’t have a lot of time, we recommend choosing something like Frisbee or fetch that will tire your dog out quickly.
 Jogging will also work if you are physically fit.
 Thirty minutes per day should be enough to keep your dog from misbehaving in the yard while you are at work.

-Image Credit: KAZLOVA IRYNA, Shutterstock
+Image By: KAZLOVA IRYNA, Shutterstock

-5. Positive Reinforcement
+5. They Received Positive Reinforcement

 What Can I Do About It?

-6. It Gets Attention
+6. Chasing Cars Gets Attention

 What Can I Do About It?

-Image Credit: Khakimullin Aleksandr, Shutterstock
+Image By: Khakimullin Aleksandr, Shutterstock